Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

    - Necessary casting of output data
    - Had to hard code the indices for extracting positional info from resultant matrix.

-   - It's worth noting that these are not necessarily failings of Rust, as these problems would exist wih Rust/CPP/Python.
+   - It's worth noting that these are not necessarily failings of Rust, as these problems would exist with Rust/CPP/Python.
 The Rust syntax did make these problems very obvious to see.

 ## Integration into the game